cdktf/cdktf-provider-gitlab/docs/projectVariable.java.md

 Defaults to all environment (`*`).
 Note that in Community Editions of Gitlab, values other than `*` will cause inconsistent plans.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/project_variable#environment_scope ProjectVariable#environment_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.10.0/docs/resources/project_variable#environment_scope ProjectVariable#environment_scope}

+---

+##### `hidden`<sup>Optional</sup> <a name="hidden" id="@cdktf/provider-gitlab.projectVariable.ProjectVariable.Initializer.parameter.hidden"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If set to `true`, the value of the variable will be hidden in the CI/CD User Interface.

+The value must meet the [hidden requirements](https://docs.gitlab.com/ci/variables/#hide-a-cicd-variable).

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.10.0/docs/resources/project_variable#hidden ProjectVariable#hidden}

 ---